Mully7773/project-1-dnd/README.md

 * **Nick Mullenmeister** - The dreamer of the lost.
 Happens to know a thing or two about JavaScript and CSS, but often finds himself lacking the know-how.
 Does his best though.
 Could someday become a coding sorcerer.

 * **Bailey Behning** - The lady of the realm.
-Upon her own quest, but fights for our cause, the sake of coding, and the betterment of all coders.
+Fights for our cause, the sake of coding, and the betterment of all coders.

 ## General Information: